vjousse/vim-for-humans-book/rst/en/text-manip.rst

 .. image:: ../book-tex/graphics/hjkl.png

-As you can notice, thoses keys are located on the home row so that you don't have to move your hands.
+As you can notice, those keys are located on the home row so that you don't have to move your hands.
 Your index has two moves (left and bottom) while your auricular doesn't have any.
 You will see that it's not a problem, it's even a feature: your index is stronger than your auricular.
 By checking the keyboard that was used to develop *Vi* in the ":ref:`secesc`" section, you will understand why.

-On a side note, once you will be used to |vim|, you will note use the left and right moves a lot.
+On a side note, once you will be used to |vim|, you will not use the left and right moves a lot.
 You will primarily move the cursor word by word, paragraph by paragraph or by using the search function.
 Here are some "fast moves" that I otfen use:

 ========== =================================================
 Key        Move